Acne Free Skin Naturally

 Yogurt and Honey Mask: Mix one tablespoon of raw honey with one tablespoon of yogurt.
 Apply to face, paying particular attention to hairline, jawline and other acne prone areas.
 Relax for 10 minutes and gently wipe off with a damp cloth.

-Drop dairy from your diet
+Drop dairy from your diet:

 "Dairy products—even those that are organic—contain cow hormones that stimulate your oil glands and your pores, leading to acne," explains Wu.
 Beware of hidden dairy in foods like salad dressing, protein bars, and shakes.
 And if you have to go there, stick to skim.
 "The hormones are concentrated in the fat, so it's your best option."